Thumbtack | Payments

 Team and involvement

-For this project, I was both a product designer and a user researcher.
+For this project, I was both the only product designer and user researcher.

 I collaborated with a large cross functional team of product managers in our customer experience and marketplace integrity focus areas, several backend and front-end engineers, an engineering lead, a content strategist, analytics, and category managers.